Goldman Sachs leads $45M investment into auto fintech startup MotoRefi – TechCrunch

 “We candidly weren’t planning on raising yet, but they (Goldman Sachs) were comfortable given the relationship we have built and the track record and success of the business, to preempt the round and move that calendar up,” Bennett said.

-MotoRefi’s platform is available in 46 states and Washington DC with plans to be live in all 50 by the end of the year.
+MotoRefi’s platform is available in 46 states and Washington, DC, with plans to be live in all 50 states by the end of the year.
 The startup has ramped up hiring to help support that growth.
 By the first quarter of 2021, it had more than doubled its headcount to 187 employees from the same period last year.
 Its workforce has now popped to 250 employees.
-The company has hired several senior level executives, opened a new headquarters and partnered with SoFi.
-Goldman Sach’s vp of venture capital and growth equity Jade Mandel has joined MotoRefi’s board.
+The company has hired several senior-level executives, opened a new headquarters and partnered with SoFi.
+Goldman Sach’s VP of venture capital and growth equity Jade Mandel has joined MotoRefi’s board.

-And Bennett sees plenty of room to grow as consumers seek out ways to rebalance their debts.
+And Bennett sees plenty of room to grow as consumers seek ways to rebalance their debts.
 The auto refinance market in the United States is $40 billion.
 However, overall auto loan debt is $1.3 trillion.
 With 40 million auto loans originated every year, MotoRefi is promised a consistent flow of potential new customers.

 The fresh injection of capital, which included investor IA Capital as well as returning backers Moderne Ventures, Accomplice, Link Ventures, Motley Fool Ventures and CMFG Ventures, will be used to continue to build out its products and services and hire more people.
 MotoRefi has raised $60 million since its inception in 2016.